roryp/evi-next-js-app/README.md

 ### Troubleshooting

-- **API routes not working in production**: Ensure that `output: 'export'` is removed from `next.config.js` to support API routes.
+- **API routes not working in production**: Ensure that your Next.js configuration is properly set for API routes.
-- **OpenAI API errors**: Verify that your OpenAI API key is correctly set in the `.env.local` file and that you have sufficient quota for API calls.
+- **OpenAI API errors**: Verify that your OpenAI API key is correctly set and that you have sufficient quota for API calls.
-- **Type errors related to response handling**: The application uses proper null checks when handling API responses to prevent TypeScript errors.
+- **Docker build errors**: Make sure your secret files exist in the root directory with the correct permissions.
+- **Node.js version issues**: This application uses Next.js 14.2.3 which works best with Node.js v18+.